-All first-year students in this program should take an introductory course in at least one of the following fields given by members of the committee.1) History of Inner Asia2) Archaeology and Art of Inner Asia3) Comparative and Historical Turkic, Mongolian, Tunguz, or Altaic Linguistics4) Inner Asian Philology (Khotanese Saka, Sogdian, Tibetan, Tokharian Gandhari [Niya] Prakrit, etc.)
+All first-year students in this program should take an introductory course in at least one of the following fields given by members of the committee: History of Inner Asia, Archaeology and Art of Inner Asia, or Inner Asian Philology (Mongolian, Manchu, Tibetan, Uyghur, Sanskrit etc.)

+Students are encouraged to clear incompletes as soon as possible.
 A grade of Incomplete (INC) must be converted into a letter grade before the beginning of the next registration period or it will become permanent, unless the student has successfully petitioned the GSAS Dean’s office for an extension.
 No grade of Incomplete can be used to satisfy any departmental requirement.

 The faculty advisor, chair, and program administrator should be consulted in making arrangements for the general examination, and an appropriate advisor or advisors will also be assigned for the PhD dissertation.
-Students may petition the committee for changes in the advisor assignment, where appropriate.
-Advising is a critically important aspect of the IAAS program, and the committee is committed to finding appropriate advising arrangements for all students.
+Students may petition the committee for changes in the advisor assignment, when they feel it is in heir best academic interest..
+Advising is a critically important aspect of the IAAS program, and the committee is fully and absolutely committed to finding appropriate advising arrangements for all students.

 Once the language requirements have been successfully fulfilled and the student has shown competence in the tool and primary languages used for their research, then at the end of the second year of residence or in the beginning of the third year of residence, the candidate will write a general examination in three fields approved in advance by the committee.
 One of these fields should cover the history or culture of a major society outside of Inner Asia (e.g., Western Europe, Russia, Islamic Middle East, East Asia, South Asia, or the Americas).
 The other two will be focused on:

 - Medieval and Early Modern History of Inner Asia

 - Modern History of Inner Asia